awsdocs/aws-systems-manager-user-guide/doc_source/rc-cancel.md

 aws ssm cancel-command --command-id "command  ID" --instance-ids "instance ID"
 ```

-For information about the status of a cancelled command, see [Understanding Command Statuses](monitor-commands.md)\.
+For information about the status of a cancelled command, see [Understanding command statuses](monitor-commands.md)\.